Immunoglobulin A Deficiency

-Immunoglobulin A (IgA) is a blood protein that’s part of your immune system.
-Your
+Immunoglobulin A (IgA) is an antibody blood protein that’s part of your immune system.

-body makes IgA to help fight off sickness.
+Your body makes IgA and other types of antibodies to help fight off sickness.
+Having

-IgA is found in mucous membranes, mainly in the respiratory and GI tracts, and in
+IgA is found in mucous membranes, mainly in the respiratory and digestive tracts.

 What causes IgA deficiency?

 IgA deficiency is a health problem that is passed down through families in about 1

 in 5 cases.
 This means it is genetic.
 In rare cases, it can be caused by medicines

 What are the symptoms of IgA deficiency?